 Different correlation studies have been carried out to identify the influence of lineaments on groundwater reserves (N'Go et al., 2005; Hung et al., 2005; Augustin, 2011; Ouedraogo, 2016; Zondokpo et al., 2022).
 The first correlation was between borehole flow and depths.
-This analysis shows that the average depth of the boreholes is 65.17 m with an average flow rate of about 04.65 m/h.
-Three classes of flow rates are identified: low flow rates varying between 0.8 m/h and 5 m/h, medium flow rates between 5 m/h and 10 m/h and high flow rates above 10 m/h.
-The most productive depth range is between 40 m and 80 m.
+This analysis shows that the average depth of the boreholes is 65.17 m with an average flow rate of about 4.65 m3/h.
+Three classes of flow rates are identified: low flow rates varying between 0.8 m3/h and 5 m3/h, medium flow rates between 5 m3/h and 10 m3/h and high flow rates above 10 m3/h.
+The most productive depth range is between 40 m and 80 m (figure 7).
 This depth range corresponds to the depth range of water occurrences.
 It should also be noted that depths above 90 m are almost unproductive, as almost all boreholes reaching this depth are reported as negligible except for a few.
 This analysis gives an idea of the depths of the fractures fed.
 The high flowing boreholes with depths below 40m probably benefit from a contribution from the weathering reserves.

-Figure 6.
-Cloud of the variation of drilling depths according to their flow rates.
+Figure 7.
+Cloud of the variation of drilling depths according to their flow rates